hessler/lc-component-library-io/CONTRIBUTING.md

 ## Project Overview

-The shared component library is set up to distribute and export to [`npm`](https://npmjs.com/) as a shared package, installable by a variety of projects.
+The shared library is set up to distribute and export to [`npm`](https://npmjs.com/) as a shared package, installable by a variety of projects.

 ## Development